toshas/gradio-dualvision/README.md

 the [gradio-imageslider](https://github.com/pngwn/gradio-imageslider) custom component, adds modality selectors (radio buttons), and connects it all nicely with the Gradio's built-in Examples functionality.

-**Q: Isn't it exactly what `gradio-imageslider` is doing?**<br>
-A: Not quite.
-See the [gradio_dualvision/gradio_patches](gradio_dualvision/gradio_patches) directory for a complete set of version-specific changes required to wire it all up _nicely_.
-Indeed, a custom component with all these functions would be more efficient.

 **Q: What is the architecture of the template?**<br>
 - Inputs: an input image (that is either uploaded or sent from Examples), and any settings you create in the `build_user_components` override.